It's

 man who covered the camera is nowhere to be seen for the rest of this fight,

-which ends when one man bashes the other's face with repeated headbutts from
+which ends when one man bashes the other's face with repeated headbutts

 inside the guard.
-I'll bet dollar to donuts that the real ass-whoopins' took
+I'll bet dollar to donuts that the real ass-whoopins'

 place off-camera.
 Damn, I miss all the good stuff.